When I first started taking underwater photos, I had no idea what I was doing.

 After some more practice and trial and error, I eventually invested in the right camera gear and it’s perfect for diving in Cozumel, Mexico.

 I love my simple but excellent-quality camera, underwater housing, and accessories.
-And I love the underwater images I can take with it, from the wide-angle beauties of Cozumel’s awesome eagle rays, to midrange portraits of our beautiful green sea turtles, and on down to the fine detail it achieves on tiny macro critters like nudibranchs and lettuce sea slugs.
+And I love the underwater images I can take with it, from the wide-angle beauties of Cozumel’s awesome eagle rays, to midrange portraits of our beautiful green sea turtles, and on down to the fine detail it achieves on Cozumel seahorses or even more tiny macro critters like nudibranchs and lettuce sea slugs.

 Now, I have a hobby that I love and that gives me sustainable keepsakes (photos!) from all over the big blue planet.